-- 6.1 Employees will be designated as regular, probationary, or temporary depending upon the purpose for which they were hired and their length of continuous service with the Agency. - A regular employee is defined as an employee who has twelve (12) months, or more, of continuous employment with the Agency.
-[Amended 1996]

-- 6.3 A probationary employee is defined as an employee hired for a position that has been regularly established and is of indeterminate duration.
+- 6.1 Employees will be designated as regular, probationary, or temporary depending upon the purpose for which they were hired and their length of continuous service with the Agency. - 6.2 A regular employee is defined as an employee who has twelve (12) months, or more, of continuous employment with the Agency. - 6.3 A probationary employee is defined as an employee hired for a position that has been regularly established and is of indeterminate duration.
 A probationary employee will receive not less than the minimum rate for the job and will be eligible for sick leave pay, holiday pay, vacation pay, insurance coverage or items of a similar nature, as he becomes eligible, but will not be eligible for a leave of absence.
 Upon completion of twelve (12) months of continuous service with the Agency, a probationary employee will be given the status of a regular employee.

-[Amended 1996] - A temporary employee is defined as an employee hired by the hour for occasional or seasonal work for a period not to exceed one hundred eighty (180) days.
+6.4 A temporary employee is defined as an employee hired by the hour for occasional or seasonal work for a period not to exceed one hundred eighty (180) days.
 Employees hired to replace a regular employee who is on a leave of absence shall be hired as temporary employees unless said leave of absence is in excess of 180 days in which case it shall be filled by the bidding procedure at the location where the position is available.
-A temporary employee will receive not less than the minimum rate for the job, but will not be eligible for sick leave pay, holiday pay, vacation pay, insurance coverage or items of a similar nature, nor will he/she accrue seniority or leave of absence rights.
+A temporary employee will receive not less than the minimum rate for the job, but will not be eligible for holiday pay, vacation pay, or items of a similar nature, nor will he/she accrue seniority or leave of absence rights.
+A temporary employee will be entitles to sick leave as provided in Labor Code sections 245, et seq., and set forth in Article 14.
 If a temporary employee is reclassified to probationary or regular status he/she will be credited with all continuous service in determining eligibility for such benefits that may accrue to him in his/her new status.
-Upon completion of 180 days as a temporary employee the employee will be placed as a probationary employee.
-[Amended 2003]